-At Phoenix, we believe that great writing comes from teachers who champion oracy as a process, whereby students learn to write through talk, deepening their vocabulary and understanding of a topic through a constant and rich dialogue with their teachers and peers.
+At Phoenix, we believe that great writing comes from teachers who champion oracy as a process, whereby students learn to write through talk, deepening their vocabulary and understanding of that term’s high-quality text through a constant and rich dialogue with their teachers and peers.
 Oracy involves our teachers and students thinking carefully and deliberately about the spoken language they are using, whilst responding to structured questions in discussion with others, helping our students to deepen their understanding of key knowledge points, principles and processes.
-Talk happens at the beginning of and throughout our topics/genres, not just at the end.
+Talk happens at the beginning of and throughout our learning sequence, not just at the end.
 In our classrooms, talk is exploratory, critical and impactful, rather than presentational.
 To help our students achieve this, we explicitly teach the four distinct – but interlinked – strands recommended to teach good communication skills outlined by academics at Cambridge University, which are the: physical, linguistic, cognitive and social/emotional elements of talk.

-Our children are encouraged and expected to use this ‘sea of talk’ as a foundation on which to ‘float’ their own ideas, byplanning, writing, editing and improving an extended piece of writing linked to their topic every 2-3 weeks.
+Our children are encouraged and expected to use this ‘sea of talk’ as a foundation on which to ‘float’ their own ideas, by planning, writing, editing and improving an extended piece of writing linked to their topic every 2-3 weeks.
 This extended writing task provides an opportunity for children to independently apply a wide range of learned skills.

 “Good literacy floats on a sea of talk” James Britton (1970)